elManto/elmanto.github.io/posts/welcome.md

 Here, we do not have variables as in the previous case, but rather, each field performs a walk on the edges of the CPG.
 Quickly, we have that the *.call* part retrieves all the calls to a certain method (in our case all methods containing ``ALLOC''), the *.argument* field retrieves the arguments of such calls and finally select those ones that represent an addition.
 The *.p* field just prints out the result.

 The base idea behind the two rules is the same - catch the dynamic memory allocations whose argument is an addition.
-However, even if I kept the queries structure easy to reason about them, they present some differencies.
+However, even if I kept the queries structure easy to reason about them, they present some differences.
 The first difference is that in CodeQl I had to explicitly refer the exact argument that we are interested in (*.getArgument(0)*) while Joern allows to refer generically to all arguments of a call.
 The second interesting difference, is that Joern can refer to all the invocations in the CPG with the simple *call* field (thus including both macro and function invocations) while for CodeQl I had to specify the fact that we are interested in a macro.
 Thus, looking at this scenario we learn that from the syntax point of view, Joern is probably a bit more generic than CodeQl.